 The increase of solar and wind energy production together with the introduction of new types of loads, as electric vehicles or heat pumps, have caused strong technical problems in distribution grids.
 Distribution system operators need to make large investments to manage congestions and to keep an acceptable level of power quality and grid stability and reliability.
 An alternative to the network reinforcement is the deployment of battery energy storage systems (BESSs).
 BESSs have a great potential for solving the previously mentioned technical challenges and also on defer network investments.

-The project is led by TU Delft, but also some industrial partners, Alfen and Technolution, are directly involved in it.
+The project is led by TU Delft, together with the industrial partners, Alfen and Technolution.